+44-20-4577-0543

 Saves nature on the Earth.

-The SkyWay transport takes up minimal space on the ground.
-A kilometre of the string track requires less than 100 m2 of land, which is a forest path width.
-It is 140 times less than a four-lane highway.
+uST transport takes up minimal space on the ground.
+It takes less than 100 m2 of land, that is, the area of the forest path, to build one kilometer of string track.
+That's 140 times less than the area of a four-lane highway.

 The construction of the string tracks will not change the natural landscape and will preserve forests that produce oxygen.
 Millions of hectares of fertile land under the string tracks can be used for agriculture.